Huawei Chairman Willing To Sign A 'No-Spy' Deal With The United States

 The ban on U.S. tech companies doing business with Huawei is expected to drastically curtail demand for Huawei phones in the future.
 Most Huawei phones run on Google's Android operating systems.

-Huawei has a backup plan to move forward with its own version of computer chips and operating systems, to decrease its reliance on on U.S. tech companies, said Professor David Daokui Li from Tsinghua University.
+Huawei has a backup plan to move forward with its own version of computer chips and operating systems to decrease its reliance on on U.S. tech companies, said economics professor David Daokui Li from Tsinghua University.

 Huawei's Liang also said that in the long term, the company will develop its own operating system similar to Android.
 But that will take some time.